Part 2 in a Series

 5. If you can, continue adding names until you’ve filled in the last blanks on your chart, which is usually the 4th generation, your four sets of great grandparents.
 When you reach this point, you’ll need to start additional pedigree charts.
 Just re-enter each great grandparent’s name on a newly numbered pedigree chart, referencing his or her number in the original.
 For example, your great grandfather (your father’s father’s father), who is Number 8 on your chart, becomes ancestor #1 on a new chart.

 You never know who'll you discover in your tree...

-Joan Stewart Smith, who ranks genealogy among her favorite hobbies, is a married mom of a son who will soon be starting the college application process.
-As a highly creative talent, she heads Stewart Communications, an independent consultancy specializing in PR, marketing communications, social media, and writing.
+Joan Stewart Smith, who ranks genealogy among her favorite pursuits, is a married mom of a son who will soon be starting college.
+As a highly creative talent, she heads Stewart Communications, an independent consultancy specializing in PR, marketing & communications, social media, and writing.
 During her career, she has promoted products and services for clients ranging from fast-growing startups to established Fortune 100 companies, as well as PR and advertising agencies.
 Previously, she was a vice president at a leading high tech PR agency in Los Angeles.
 Joan holds a B.A. in English and Journalism from San Jose State University and studied in the UCLA Department of Information Studies.
-Follow Joan on Twitter.
+Follow Joan @jstewartsmith on Twitter.

 FTC Disclosure: The content for this blogpost is provided by Joan Stewart Smith and opinions here are the author's, photos included as credited.
 However, readers should keep in mind that no MBE blogpost is a substitute for advice by a qualified professional of your choice.
 No brand provided payment or other compensation in connection with this post.
 See complete FTC Disclosure information that appears at the bottom of MommyBlogExpert's home page and at the bottom of every individual page including this one.